-The Probation Department is under the guidance of Chief Probation Officer Kelly Carter, a graduate of West Liberty University with a degree in Criminal Justice.
-The Court has a total of one bailiff and eight probation officers which includes two substance abuse probation officers.
+The Probation Department is guided by Chief Probation Officer Kelly Carter, a graduate of West Liberty University with a degree in Criminal Justice.
+The Court has one bailiff and eight probation officers, including two substance abuse probation officers.

 Each probation officer has a caseload in which they actively monitor juveniles through face-to-face contact with unannounced home and school visits.
 During these regular visits, the probation officer can create relationships with the youth and their families to encourage positive behaviors.
-Probation terms and case plans provide specific orders and goals for the juvenile to comply such as curfew, drug screens, stay-away orders, academic goals, objectives to improve behaviors, and relationship goals with family members.
+Probation terms and case plans provide specific orders and goals for the juvenile to comply with, such as curfews, drug screens, stay-away orders, academic goals, objectives to improve behaviors, and relationship goals with family members.

-The probation department has trained staff in multiple evidence-based curricula including Carey Guides and Motivational Interviewing.
-Probation officers can do random drug testing and have arrest powers.
+The probation department has trained staff in evidence-based curricula, including Carey Guides and Motivational Interviewing.
+Probation officers do random drug testing and have arrest powers.
 The probation officer reports to the Juvenile Court the ongoing activities of the youth and progress on case plans.
 They not only file violations of court orders, file motions to impose, and request warrants be issued but also make referrals to agencies throughout the county and other Court programs.
 In addition, the Probation Department meets regularly with juveniles under Court orders and provides guidance and support to youth on their caseloads.
 Probation officers speak publicly and maintain regular contact with local schools and police departments.